 Mr Stuart Sutherland,

-Stuart joined the Centre from the University of Derby where he was the Academic Head of University of Derby Online (UDOL), a new division within the University of Derby responsible for the development and delivery of all of the University's online programmes across a wide range of subject disciplines from Nursing and Counselling to IT and Law.
+Stuart joined the Centre from the University of Derby, where he was the Academic Head of University of Derby Online (UDOL), a new division within the university responsible for the development and delivery of all its online programmes across a wide range of subject disciplines from Nursing and Counselling to IT and Law.

 He is an English Literature graduate with over 20 years’ experience of working at all levels of the education system - from primary, secondary and FE classrooms to HE lecture theatres - and also of working for government and in the third sector.
 For the last 14 years, he has worked on and led a diverse body of online learning initiatives, for diverse and international groups of learners, as a teacher, a tutor, a community manager, a developer, a project manager and a senior manager.